 During the advance to Borodino a dramatic incident occurred, which M. Thiers describes upon the personal authority of M. Lelorgne d'Ideville himself.
-Some of the light cavalry having taken a Cossack prisoner, brought him to Napoleon, who ordered him to be mounted, and rode by his side with M. d'Ideville, his interpreter:

-The Cossack, ignorant of the company in which he was travelling-for the simplicity of Napoleon was little and light to referred to an Oriental imagination the plicity of Napoleon was little calculated to suggest to an Oriental imagination the presence of a monarch-conversed with the utmost familiarity on matters connected with the war.
-He repeated all that was said in the Russian army about the movements expression for another, others as positive alterations of the meaning.
-In of the several divisions; pretended that Platoff himself had quarrelled with De Tolly; extolled the services of the Cossacks, without whom, he declared, the Russians would have been already conquered, and assured his companions that, within a few days, there would be a great battle.
-If this battle, he said, were fought within three days, there would be a great battle.
-It this battle, he said, not longit within three days, the French would win it; but, if it were postponed beyond that time, Heaven only knew what would happen.
+Some of the light cavalry having taken a Cossack prisoner, brought him to Napoleon, who ordered him to be mounted, and rode by his side with M. d'Ideville, his interpreter :- would have been already conquered, and assured his companions that, within a few days, there would be a great battle.
+If this battle, he said, were fought within three days, there would be a great pattle.
+It this pattle, he said, were longht which three days, the French would win it; but, if it were postponed beyond that time, Heaven only knew what would happen.
 He added that, as far as he could learn, the French were commanded by a general named Bonaparte, who was in the habit of beating all his enemies, but that the Russians were about to receive immense reinforcements to keep him at bay, so that, in this instance, he would be less fortunate than usual.
 This conversation, which reflected in the most natural and original manner the current ideas of the Russian camp, was very interesting to the mighty interlocutor of the young Cossack.
 He smiled frequently, and willing to try the effect of his presence upon this son of the Don, desired M. d'Ideville to inform him that the Bonaparte he had heard of was the individual with whom he was riding.
 No sooner had the interpreter spoken than the Cossack, seized with a stupor of astonishment, ceased speaking, and rode on with his eyes fixed upon the great conqueror, whose name had reached him, with rumours of glory, in the distant steppes of the East.
 His loquacity gave way to a respectful and admiring silence, and soon afterwards Napoleon, rewarding him for his agreeable gossip, set him free like a bird in its native fields.